 For current tuition, see the Tuition and Fees of the Columbia College Catalog.
 Tuition and fees are the same of both Distance Education and in-resident programs.
 There are no additional charges or requirements for enrolling in the Distance Education curriculum.

 9. Textbooks

 On-Line textbook information will be available on your syllabus.
 Purchasing textbook is required for taking your course.
+This page intentionally left blank.

 APPENDIX

 ASSOCIATE DEGREE PROGRAMS (General)